hashicorp/vault/website/source/docs/config/index.html.md

     information to Consul.
 Defaults to "5s".

   * `disable_registration` (optional) - If true, then Vault will not register itself with Vault.
-If the Consul Agent for Vault and the Consul Servers are older than `0.6.4` it is required to set this to "true" due to API incompatibilities.
 Defaults to "false".

   * `service` (optional) - The name of the service to register with Consul.
     Defaults to "vault".